-The Christine Dunlap Farnham Archives contains office files arranged by topic and correspondence, which is arranged alphabetically.
+The Christine Dunlap Farnham Archive contains office files arranged by topic and correspondence, which is arranged alphabetically.
 The topical files include materials related to women's history sources, oral histories, various women's organizations and conferences, newsletters and reports.
 The files are dated from circa 1973 to 1993.

 The Dave Church papers contain correspondence, notebooks, manuscripts, broadsides, poetry journals, artwork, audio- and videocassettes, representing all aspects of Church's poetry: creation, editing, submission, publication and performance.
 Also included is a collection of poetry books by other authors, inscribed to Church.
 Most of the material is from the years 1996-2008 (although some items date from as early as 1957).